1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenko.md

 [^10]:“The then Commissar of Agriculture, Yakovlev, played a leading role in the creation of the department of vernalization” (Medvedev and Lerner, p.
 15)

 [^11]:“Prezent and Lysenko unfortunately did not follow such a  path of productive polemic.
 They rejected the gene theory  on a priori, abstract considerations, ignoring the factual material of genetics.
 They attempted to abolish genetics on the  grounds that it was an allegedly formalistic, bourgeois, and  metaphysical science, and to inaugurate their own new genetics.”
 (Medvedev and Lerner, p.
 22)

+[^12]:“In this manner Lysenko formulated his basic genetical
+idea (the presence of some property of heredity distributed
+throughout the cell)”
+(Medvedev and Lerner, p.
+28)

 <!--stackedit_data:
 eyJoaXN0b3J5IjpbNzI1MDc2MTA1XX0=
 -->